Multilingual Normalization of Temporal Expressions with Masked Language Models: Introduction

 To the best of our knowledge, this is the first work that uses neural networks for TE normalization.
 For this, as shown in Figure~\ref{fig:example} and detailed below, we split the normalization task into two steps: normalization to a context-independent representation (CIR) and anchoring this representation using the document context.

 The main contribution of this paper is our novel neural normalization method based on masked language modeling.
-We further conduct an extensive set of experiments across \numLanguages languages demonstrating that our multilingual method robustly works for many languages.
-We outperform the state of the art for multilingual temporal tagging, \heideltime~\cite{Streotgen:Gertz:EMNLP:2015:Temporal:BaselineTemporalTagger}, especially for low-resource languages by more than 35 \fscore on average.
-Further, we explore different training and decoding strategies for our masked language model.
+For this, we create a large-scale multilingual dataset with weakly-supervised annotations of TEs and their normalized values in 87 languages.
+Our extensive set of experiments across \numLanguages languages demonstrates that our multilingual method robustly works for many languages and outperforms the state of the art for multilingual temporal tagging, \heideltime~\cite{Streotgen:Gertz:EMNLP:2015:Temporal:BaselineTemporalTagger}, especially for low-resource languages by more than 33 \fscore on average.
+Further, we explore different training and decoding strategies for our model.
+The code for our models and the weakly- supervised data is publicly available.\footnote{\url{https://github.com/boschresearch/temporal-tagging-eacl}}